 Much like the process of insulating a rim joist, items in the basement need to be moved away from the walls and covered.

 The day of the install, the crew will run a hose into the basement that they will use to spray the foam onto the ceiling, rim joist, and exposed walls.
 Once the foam is sprayed, if there is any excess in the wall cavity it will be cut so the drywall or paneling can be placed with no problem.

 If the walls are already enclosed, the process is similar except that holes will be drilled into the drywall so foam can be injected into the cavity.
-Once the foam is installed, a crew member will put a Styrofoam plug into the drilled holes, tape it, and then place drywall mud over it.
+Once the foam is installed, a crew member will put a Styrofoam plug into the drilled holes, tape it, and then place a rough patch of drywall mud over it.

 What Services Should be Included When Insulating a Basement?

 A good insulation contractor should offer a number of services that start with your call for a free in-home estimate and end with a more comfortable basement.